Sebatik Island

-Sebatik Island (Indonesian/Malay: Pulau Sebatik) is an island off the eastern coast of Borneo, partly within Indonesia and partly within Malaysia.
+Sebatik Island (Indonesian/Malay: Pulau Sebatik) is an island off the eastern coast of Borneo, split between Indonesia and Malaysia.
 It is one of the 92 officially listed outlying islands of Indonesia.

+Geography

 Sebatik has an area of approximately 452.2 km2.
-The minimum distance between Sebatik Island and the mainland of Borneo is about 1 km.
+The minimum distance between Sebatik Island and Borneo is about 1 km.

-Sebatik Island lies between Tawau Bay (Teluk Tawau) to the north and Sibuku Bay (Teluk Sibuku) to the south.
-The town of Tawau lies in Sabah just to the north.
-The island is bisected at roughly 4° 10' north by the Indonesia–Malaysia border - the northern part belongs to Sabah, Malaysia (Sebatik Malaysia) while the southern part belongs to North Kalimantan (previously East Kalimantan), Indonesia (Sebatik Indonesia).
+Sebatik Island lies between Cowie Bay (also known as Teluk Tawau) to the north and Sibuku Bay (Teluk Sibuku) to the south.
+The town of Tawau, Sabah, is just to the north.
+The island is bisected at roughly 4° 10' north by the Indonesia–Malaysia border – the northern part belongs to Sabah, Malaysia (Sebatik Malaysia) while the southern part belongs to North Kalimantan (previously East Kalimantan), Indonesia (Sebatik Indonesia).

-Sebatik Malaysia has a population estimated to be approximately 25,000; there were 47,571 people in Sebatik Indonesia as at the 2020 Census.
+The Malaysia side of Sebatik has a population of approximately 25,000; there were 47,571 people in Indonesian side of Sebatik as of the 2020 Census.